The Clear Edge

 • Question: Does the prospect immediately recognize the problem?

-• Evaluation: Vague.
-“Growth strategies.” could mean 20 things.
-Prospects can't picture the specific problem.
+• Evaluation: “Growth strategies” could mean 20 different things, so prospects can’t picture a specific problem.

 Test 2: Solution Specificity